vrwallace/IPAvailabilityScanner/README.md

 # IPAvailabilityScanner
-This tool scans IP addresses and retrieves host names and MAC addresses, offering features to export scan results.
-It allows for port scanning of specific hosts with trigger functions and banner capture capabilities, operating on a multithreaded framework for enhanced speed.
+This utility efficiently scans IP addresses and gathers host names and MAC addresses.
+It offers the capability to export scan results and includes features for port scanning of selected hosts.
+Enhanced with a multithreaded framework, the tool delivers increased speed, supporting functionalities like trigger actions and banner grabbing during port scans.

-Additional functionalities are accessible by right-clicking on the displayed grids.
-These include conducting port scans, copying scan results, pinging, tracerouting and opening ports using default applications like SSH:// and \.
+For more advanced options, right-click on the displayed grids.
+This context menu includes options for port scanning, copying results, and network diagnostics tools like ping and traceroute.
+Additionally, it allows for easy access to ports using standard protocols such as SSH.

-Moreover, you can also effortlessly look up the manufacturer for a MAC address with just a click of your mouse.
+A convenient feature is the ability to quickly identify the manufacturer of a MAC address with a simple mouse click.

+Moreover, the interface is user-friendly, enabling sorting of information by simply clicking on the column headers in the display grid.